HudsonLima/Product-API/README.md

 Product API

 ## Description
-A ASP.NET Core 2.1 Web Api project with DDD.
+A ASP.NET Core 2.1 Web API project with DDD.
 The Product API supports the management of products and it`s brands.
-The Api Documentation was described using [Swagger](https://swagger.io/)
+The API Documentation was described using [Swagger](https://swagger.io/)